 Earlier reports discussed the lack of appreciable change in water quality within the East Camp mines until 2002 when several of the shafts exhibited significant departure from previous trends.
-Data from the 2008 sampling indicate that the changes in concentration are sustained for yet another year.
-Again, most notable is the elevated concentration of metals, arsenic, and sulfate in the Kelley shaft; the exception being that of dissolved copper which continues to decrease in concentration.
+Data from the 2009 sampling indicate that the changes in concentration are sustained for yet another year.
+Again, most notable is the elevated concentration of metals, arsenic, and sulfate in the Kelley shaft, the exception being that of dissolved copper which continues to decrease in concentration.
 The relationship between the concentration of zinc (increasing) and copper (decreasing) should be explored, but requires a great deal more sampling than the current effort.
-The Anselmo, Kelley and Steward Mines were sampled twice during 2008 and at two different depths during each sample event (100 ft and \sim 450 ft below the water surface at the Anselmo and 100 ft and \sim 700 to 1000 ft below the surface at the Kelley and Steward).
+The Anselmo, Kelley and Steward Mines were sampled during the spring 2009 sample event at a depth 100 ft below the water surface.
 (Data shown in figures are from samples collected 100 ft below the water surface.)

-Kelley: iron, sulfate, arsenic, and aluminum increased to near historic concentrations in 2003-2004, decreasing slightly in 2005-2008; copper concentration remains very low (fig. 2-29).
-There were slight increases with depth for iron, manganese, arsenic, and zinc in the 2008 samples.
+Kelley: iron, sulfate, arsenic, and aluminum increased to near historic concentrations in 2003-2004, decreasing slightly in 2005-2009; copper concentration remains very low (fig. 2-29).

-Anselmo: the trend for iron concentrations remains elevated but less than 2004 concentrations; arsenic concentrations in the fall sample were above those seen in 2004; zinc concentrations rose slightly from 2007, however, the overall trend is downward (fig. 2-30).
+Anselmo: the trend for iron concentrations remains elevated but less than 2004 concentrations; arsenic concentrations were similar to those seen in 2004; zinc concentrations remain similar to those seen in 2007 (fig. 2-30).
 Copper concentrations remain very low (<20 ug/L).
-Concentrations did not vary with sample depth.